ilgiocatorechi/to-do-list-py/README.md

 ## How to Use

-1. Run `todo.py` with Python 3
+1. Open the CMD in `to-do-list-py-main`
+2. Run `python .\todo` in the CMD
-2. Follow the menu to add, remove, or view tasks
+3. Follow the menu to add, remove, or view tasks
-3. Tasks are automatically saved when exiting
+4. Tasks are automatically saved when exiting

 ## Requirements